Embed This Data

 - FDI Inflow:

-The Seychelles People’s Progressive Front, now known as the People’s Party, has ruled Seychelles since 1977 when France-Albert René seized power in a bloodless coup.
+The Seychelles People’s Progressive Front, now known as the People’s Party, has ruled the archipelago country of Seychelles since 1977 when France-Albert René seized power in a bloodless coup.
 In 2004, René ceded power to Vice President James Michel.
-Michel was elected to a five-year term in 2006 and again in 2011.
-Seychelles enjoys a relatively stable economic environment as a high-middle-income country with lucrative fishing and tourism industries.
-Piracy has declined significantly as a threat off the coast.
-In early 2013, tropical cyclone Felleng destroyed hundreds of homes.
+Michel was elected to five-year terms in 2006, 2011, and 2015 after a runoff vote.
+In October 2016, President Michel resigned and transferred power to Vice President Danny Faure, who will serve the remaining four years of Michel’s term.
+Seychelles enjoys a relatively stable economic environment with lucrative fishing and tourism industries.
+In July 2015, the World Bank classified Seychelles as a “high income” country.

-The personal income tax rate is a flat 15 percent, and the top corporate tax rate is 33 percent.
-Other taxes include an interest tax, a vehicle tax, and a newly introduced value-added tax.
-The overall tax burden equals 27.5 percent of GDP.
-Government spending amounts to 35.6 percent of GDP.
-The budget is in slight surplus, and public debt equals about 65 percent of total domestic output.
+The personal income tax rate is a flat 15 percent.
+The top corporate tax rate is 33 percent.
+Other taxes include an interest tax, a vehicle tax, and a value-added tax.
+The overall tax burden equals 28.4 percent of total domestic income.
+Government spending has amounted to 34.7 percent of total output (GDP) over the past three years, and budget surpluses have averaged 2.0 percent of GDP.
+Public debt is equivalent to 68.1 percent of GDP.